shahab-sarmashghi/RESPECT/README.md

 the genome that can explain the observed histogram of k-mers.
 The size of k-mers is `31` by default, but you can use smaller k-mers with `-k` option.
-Please note that the genome looks more repetitive when using smaller k-mers, at some point you might also want to lower the minimum permissible uniqueness ratio (`r` option).
+Please note that the genome looks more repetitive when using smaller k-mers, so at some point you might also want to lower the minimum permissible uniqueness ratio (`-r` option).

 The number of iteration of the algorithm is `1000` by default and can be changed using `-N` option.
 However, be aware that changing that can impact